Budapest-Quantum-Computing-Group/piquasso/README.md

 Detected samples: [(0,), (2,), (1,), (2,), (2,), (4,), (1,), (1,), (4,), (1,)]
 ```

-For more details, please refer to [docs.piquasso.com](https://docs.piquasso.com/).
+For more details, please refer to [the Piquasso documentation](https://piquasso.readthedocs.io/).

 ## Install